-In explanation of his inactivity Grant said: “My force was too much fatigued from two days’ hard fighting and exposure in the open air to a drenching rain during the intervening night, to pursue immediately.
-Night closed in cloudy and with heavy rain, making roads impracticable for artillery by the next morning.”
+In explanation of his inactivity, Grant said: "My force was too much fatigued from two days' hard fighting and exposure in the open air to a drenching rain during the intervening night to pursue immediately.
+The night closed in cloudy and with heavy rain, making roads impracticable for artillery by the next morning."

 The next morning, April 8, however, Gen. Thomas J. Wood, with his division, and Sherman, with two brigades and the 4th Illinois Cavalry, went in pursuit.
 Toward evening, they came upon the Confederate rear guard at Fallen Timbers, about 6 miles from the battlefield.
 The Southern cavalry, commanded by Col. Nathan Bedford Forrest, charged the Federals, putting the skirmishers to flight and throwing the Union cavalry into confusion.

 The Confederates, pursuing too vigorously, came suddenly upon the main body of Federal infantry and were repulsed after Colonel Forrest had been seriously wounded in the side.
 Before returning to camp, the Northerners tarried long enough to bury their 15 dead, gather up their 25 wounded, and find out that they had lost 75 as prisoners.
 The spirited action of the Confederate rear guard at Fallen Timbers put an end to all ideas of further pursuit by the Federals.